oscarsaf/DesignHW-/README.md

 ```bash
 which bash
 ```
+the ```which``` command locates commands in your directory path.
+This command can be uses to locate bash as well as any other shell command located on your computer.

 Part A Output:
 ```bash
 /usr/bin/bash
 ```
-the ```which``` command locates commands in your directory path.
-This command can be uses to locate bash as well as any other shell command located on    your computer.

 Part B Input:
 ```bash
 bash --version
 ```

+This command locates the version information located inside the directory of the bash shell command.

 Part B Output:
 ```bash
 GNU bash, version 5.1.16(1)-release (x86_64-pc-linux-gnu)